gawhelan/scafall/README.md

 $ npm install -g scafall
 ```

-## Usage
+## Creating a new project

-Projects are created within the current working directory by invoking scafall
+Projects are created within the current working directory using the
-and specifying a generator.
+`scafall init` command and specifying a generator.

 ```
 $ mkdir my-new-site